 - You should be upfront in your introduction and state your top three reasons for attending.

-- You should articulate how the event will benefit you and your organization.
+- You should articulate how the event will benefit you, your organization, and any relevant initiatives.

-- Consider including a few sessions you’d like to attend, and your list of 5 speakers you’d like to network with.
+- Consider including a few sessions you’d like to attend and a list of 5 speakers you’d like to network with.

 We hope you’ve found these tips helpful!
 Help other readers of this blog post; please share any other methods below that you’ve found to be successful.